MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 I grew up in a small town near the Catskill Mountains in New York and have lived in various places around the northeast USA since then.
 Now I live outside of Boston with my wife and our young children.

 Carpentry and woodworking has always been a hobby of mine -- I designed and built two different chicken coops (one has a full garden on the roof!) and a greenhouse from slavaged windows.
 On the wood lathe I've created ~100 toy tops and many bowls.
-I've also built several tables and bookshelves.
+I've also built many tables and bookshelves.
 One particularily interesting project was building a [trebuchet with a one ton counterweight](https://matthewpeterkelly.wordpress.com/2009/08/17/trebuchet-construction/).

 I'm also interested in gardening, hiking, cooking, and contra dancing.